kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 4. In the **Sign in** window, enter **lynne**'s account, and then in the **Enter password** window, enter the password and select **Sign in**.

 5. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
-The subject of the message should be **2 Failed messages to you**.
+The subject of the message should be **Payment for Package**.
 Select the email to open it and review the details in the body of the message.

-	>**NOTE!** It can take up to 15 minutes for the email to arrive.
+     >**NOTE:** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.
+In the email, note the message that appears.
+Again, the message may vary depending on the payload you selected when setting up the spear phishing simulation.
+For example, it may say something like: **Our server has detected some errors delivering 2 new message to your Inbox due to the synchronization delay.
+Click on View Returned Messages below to retrieve these messages.** Regardless of the exact message, keep in mind that its purpose is to trick the user into thinking this is a legitimate email, when in fact, it's a spear phishing attack.

-6. Select the **View Returned Messages** button in the email.
+6. Select the **Pay Now** button in the email.
 Even though you know this is a spear phishing attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.

 7. In the **Sign in** dialog box that appears, enter **lynne**'s account, and then enter the password in the **Enter password** window.
 Select **Sign in**.